tferr/Scripts/BAR/README.md

-# BAR Specific Files
+# BAR plugins

-This directory contains BAR-specific files (namely [installers](./installers/) for IJ1 macro files and [routines](./linkToFiji.sh) that generate the _BAR_ Menu hierarchy).
-They are only useful in the context of the BAR [update site](http://sites.imagej.net/Tiago/).
+While most of BAR commands are macros and scripts, some BAR commands are pre-compiled java plugins bundled in a single JAR file.
+This directory contains the source code (a [Maven project](http://fiji.sc/Maven)) for the `bar package` implementing such plugins.
+The project also includes [plugins.config](./src/main/resources/plugins.config) that organizes the BAR menu [hierarchy](#bar-menu).

+### BAR-menu
-The top-level _BAR_ Menu is organized in the following manner:
+The top-level _BAR_ Menu is organized in the following manner (version 1.0.2):

     BAR
     ├── About BAR...